Fome Is Dape

-Fome Is Dape is the only studio album by American hip hop duo Little-T and One Track Mike.
+Fome Is Dape is the only studio album by American hip-hop duo Little-T and One Track Mike.
 It was released in 2001 via Lava Records.

-The single, "Shaniqua," was a hit.
-It made the top ten on MTV's TRL.
+The single "Shaniqua" was a hit.
+It made the top ten on MTV's Total Request Live.

 Critical reception

-The Honolulu Star-Bulletin called the album "one of the year's more pleasant surprises."
+The Honolulu Star-Bulletin called the album "one of the year's more pleasant surprises".